 But what are the new vitamin D recommendations?

-The new proposed vitamin D intakes for UK individuals aged 4 years and over is set at 10 micrograms (mcg) per day.
+Since 2016 the proposed vitamin D intakes for UK individuals aged 4 years and over is set at 10 micrograms (mcg) per day.
 We should still get most of this vitamin from sunlight on our skin, but there are a small number of foods which are a good source.
 These include:

 Oily fish e.g. salmon, mackerel and sardines (5-10mcg/100g)